 For dry and flaky scalp: 10 drops each of lemon, lavender, tea tree and rosemary essential oils

 For fragile, brittle hair: 20 drops clary sage, 15 drops lavender and 15 drops wild orange essential oils

 For hair loss: 10 drops each rosemary, peppermint, cedarwood and lavender essential oils

 What do you use to make your shampoo?
 Let me know!

-Also, if you want to try more DIY recipes, check out my ebook DIY Personal Care Products on Amazon.
+Also, if you want to try more DIY recipes, check out my ebook DIY Personal Care Products.